Effibot/pepper_virtual/README.md

 ## Running the simulation

 Because we want to spawn GUIs from our containers, we need to allow Docker to open GUIs on the surrounding OS.
 Thus, before starting the container, run: `xhost +local:root`.
 More on this [here](https://riptutorial.com/docker/example/21831/running-gui-apps-in-a-linux-container).
+Alternatively  you can consider installing the Docker extension [rocker](https://github.com/osrf/rocker), which takes care of this problem and similar other ones.

 1. Start a container from the image: `sudo docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY awesome-pepper-sim`